 Understanding this behavior is the first step in creating an effective method to divert your cat’s scratching to a more suitable medium.
 Declawing should never be an option, as it is akin to amputating a human finger at the last joint.
 It can lead to serious physical and psychological problems for your cat.

-A découvrir également : What Are the Best Tips for Traveling with a Pet Bird?
+Lire également : What Are the Best Insulation Materials for a Hedgehog’s Outdoor Housing in Winter?

 Once you understand the scratching behavior, the next step is to provide a suitable alternative.
 This can help keep your cat’s claws away from your furniture.